-HitLeap is a traffic exchange that enables site owners to send highly-targeted traffic to any website in the world.
+HitLeap was a traffic exchange that enabled site owners to send highly-targeted traffic to any website in the world.
 Its powerful, easy-to-use dashboard and proven track record make it the traffic exchange of choice among in-the-know site administrators and growth hackers alike and explain why it has received primarily positive reviews around the web.

 How Does HitLeap Work?